#39. Behind the scenes of The Audiencers

 The “Chowbot” is an AI-powered chatbot that went live in February on the San Francisco Chronicle’s website, helping readers find recommended restaurants and specific dishes in the Bay Area.

-> As the chatbot only uses verified from the San Francisco Chronicle, the risks of false information and errors are limited
+> As the chatbot only uses verified data from the San Francisco Chronicle, the risks of false information and errors are limited

 Chowbot is reserved for the Chronicle’s subscribers only and was already being used by 10,000 users just a month and a half after its debut